MaptimeSEA/maptimesea.github.io/_posts/2017-07-12-earthengine.markdown

 title: "Google Earth Engine"
 ---

+## Welcome to Maptime Seattle!

+Maptime is a group dedicated to teaching and learning all things geospatial.

 ## Introduction
-[Earth Engine](https://earthengine.google.com/) is a powerful platform developed by Google.
+[Earth Engine](https://earthengine.google.com/) is *** a planetary-scale platform for Earth science data & analysis***

 **Remote Sensing Archives**
 - petabytes of data located on Google servers